Upcoming Sessions

 See All Upcoming Sessions

-Note: This is a recording of a webinar held on March 14, 2016.
-Training Overview Leaders at all organizational levels assume many roles in establishing consensus, setting strategic direction, and motivating performance.
-One of the most important roles a leader plays is shaping the organizational culture.
-This webinar will introduce public health professionals to the essential tasks of effective leaders and highlight leaders' behaviors, attitudes and values that shape an adaptive organizational culture.
-Participants will also learn about principles and strategies for helping an organization become less bureaucratic and more adaptive.
+Note: This is a recording of a webinar held on May 5, 2021.
+Training Overview With the pressure of pandemic politics, we are seeing an impact on the public health workforce including burnout and an exodus of public health workers.
+During the worst pandemic in over a century, we also saw the devastating impact of politics on public health.
+This webinar will explore how politics made the public health response to the COVID-19 pandemic more difficult, and the long-term impact on the public health workforce.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Peter M. Ginter, Ph.D., is professor of strategic management and the Associate Dean for Graduate Education in the UAB School of Public Health.
-In addition, Dr. Ginter is the Director and PI of the Alabama-Mississippi Local Planning Site (LPS) of the Region IV Public Health Training Center (PHTC).
-Dr. Ginter is active in research in strategic management, leadership, and health care organizations.
-He is the author or co-author of 16 books including Strategic Management of Health Care Organizations, 7th ed.
-(2013) with Duncan and Swayne and Public Health Leadership and Management: Context and Cases (2002) with Capper and Swayne.
-Peter has published more than 150 articles, papers, and cases.
-He holds a Ph.D. from the University of North Texas.
+About the Trainers Dr. Mullen is the Associate Dean for Health Equity at Dell Medical School, as well as an associate professor in the school’s population health and internal medicine departments.
+She also serves as Director of Health Equity at Ascension Seton.
+Dr. Wiesman has more than 30 years of governmental public health experience focusing on whole systems approaches to improving health.
+Starting July 1, 2021, Dr. Wiesman will work as a Professor of Practice at the University of North Carolina-Gillings School of Global Public Health and will be the program director of its executive Doctor of Public Health Program (DrPH).
+The webinar will be moderated by Dr. Fraser who is chief executive officer of The Association of State and Territorial Health Officials (ASTHO).
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

-Note: This is a recording of a webinar held on July 12, 2018.
+Note: This is a recording of a webinar held on April 11, 2018.
+Training Overview Rates of healthcare-associated infection continue to decline due, in part, to an organized collaboration between healthcare facilities and public health partners.
+These successes have likely been influenced by in-depth assessments that reinforce the need for basic infection prevention and control practices.
+This session will review the history of healthcare-associated infection and the many interventions that have influenced outcomes.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Adam F. Graham is the new regional director for the Society of St. Andrew in Georgia, an organization that brings people together to harvest and share healthy food, reduce food waste, and build caring communities by offering nourishment to hungry neighbors.
-He moved to the Atlanta area when his wife accepted a position at a Midtown church this past March.
-Though originally from a farm on the Tennessee/Alabama border, he lived the past thirteen years in Nashville where he earned his undergraduate degree from Lipscomb University and the Master of Divinity from Vanderbilt University Divinity School.
-He then spent four years working at Urban Housing Solutions, Nashville’s largest non-profit provider of affordable housing, where he coordinated the housing process for its homelessness programs.
-He also served as a board member for the Nashville Coalition for the Homeless and the Coordinated Entry and Membership committees of the Nashville/Davidson County Continuum of Care.
+About the Trainer Dr. Carrico has served as the editor for the Association for Professionals in Infection Control and Epidemiology, Inc. and e-version of the primary textbook for infection preventionists used worldwide.
+She has worked with acute care hospitals, long term care facilities, outpatient surgery centers and clinics, and physician and dental offices.
+At present, she is responsible for the clinical operations at the University of Louisville’s Global Health Center that includes the Vaccine and International Health and Travel clinics as well as the Refugee Health and Immunization program.
+Dr. Carrico served as the 2016 president of the Certification Board of Infection Control and Epidemiology, Inc., the organization responsible for board certification for infection preventionists worldwide.
+In 2016, Dr. Carrico co-founded the Infection Prevention Institute a virtual training site focusing on infection prevention education for healthcare personnel working in any healthcare setting.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

-Note: This is a recording of a webinar held on August 9, 2018.
+Note: This is a recording of a webinar held on March 31, 2021.
+Training Overview During this webinar, we will discuss the causes and impact of poverty as well as the role of public health in building cross-sectoral partnerships to improve social determinants of health.
+We will discuss the Purpose Built Community approach to building healthier communities and more equitable neighborhoods and the impact COVID-19 is having on the community development strategies.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Amy DeLisio, MPH, RD, is the Director at the Center for Wellness and Nutrition (CWN) and has over 12 years of experience working on nutrition education, social marketing, and chronic disease prevention interventions serving vulnerable populations.
-Ms. DeLisio has extensive experience in training and capacity building efforts, multi-level interventions, partnership development, and coalition building around common goals.
-She is passionate about implementing community driven approaches that increase equitable polices and food justice in low-resourced communities.
-Ms. DeLisio oversees the Supplemental Nutrition Assistance Program Education (SNAP-Ed) statewide contract funded through the California Department of Social Services and several contracts in the Southeast region of United States.
+About the Trainer Carol Redmond Naughton is the Chief Executive Officer of Purpose Built Communities, a non-profit organization dedicated to improving racial equity, economic mobility and health outcomes in communities across the country.
+Purpose Built works to improve neighborhoods so that they become platforms that support families working to improve their lives.
+Building on the framework developed during the revitalization of Atlanta’s East Lake neighborhood, Purpose Built Communities works with local leaders to help them plan, implement and sustain holistic neighborhood revitalization initiatives that create healthy neighborhoods that include broad, deep and permanent pathways to prosperity for low income families.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

 Shopping Cart